 - Choose or create a storage account to contain the artifacts that Cloud Builder creates during the upgrade process.
 To create a storage account, follow these steps:

-- Type a unique name for the storage account.
+- Type a name for the storage account.
+Names must be unique.
 Click Check Availability to confirm that the storage account name is unique.

 - Choose the Azure region where the storage will reside.